-In addition, the Company leases some of transportation equipment and office equipment, with lease terms of 1 to 5 years, these leases are leases of short-term or low-value items.
+The Company lease transportation and office equipment with lease term of 1 to 5 years, these leases are leases of short-term or low-value items.
 The Company has elected not to recognize right-of-use assets and lease liabilities for these leases.